adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ### <a name="ConsentAuthSessionCookie"></a> ConsentAuthSessionCookie
 This is the cookie object used to maintain the consent session between the ConsentAuthorisationUI and the ConsentAuthorisationApi.
 It will generated and set as a __httpOnly, Secure__

+This cookie will generally contain the identifier of the TppContentSession and the cryptographic key used to read that TppContentSession.

 ### <a name="consentAuthState"></a> consentAuthState
 This is the CSRF-State String of the ConsentAuthorisationApi.
 It is a transient reference of the consent request.
 It encodes a key that is used to encrypt information stored in the corresponding ConsentAuthSessionCookie.